fettlaus/ggTCalculator/README.md

             StarterListe getStarterList();

-            void calculate( in long timeout, in long mindelay, in long maxdelay, in long minprocess, in long maxprocess, in long ggT, in Log log )raises(noStarter, alreadyRunning);
+            long calculate( in long timeout, in long mindelay, in long maxdelay, in long minprocess, in long maxprocess, in long ggT, in Log log )raises(noStarter, alreadyRunning);
             void finished(in long r);

             boolean terminationStart();